 Students with various physical and/or intellectual disabilities may qualify for the Paralympic Track & Field events.
 The major classification groups can be found in the attached flyer and more information can be found in the chart following the flyer.
 Note that the purpose of this chart is to provide you with a broader image of who can participate in para.
-This chart will be updated as per Athletics Canada guidelines for the 2018/19 school year.

 Please note that coaches are not expected to identify a specific classification for their athlete beyond the categories listed below.
 Athlete classification usually takes place at Development Camps and is done by people who are trained to do so.
-For the purpose of ASAA Track & Field Provincial Championships, students will be registered in one the following four categories of classifications:
+For the purpose of ASAA Track & Field Provincial Championships, students will be grouped in one the following four categories of classifications:

 - Athletes who compete in a wheelchair

 - Athletes with intellectual disabilities

 - Athletes with visual impairments

-- Ambulatory athletes (athletes who compete standing up)
+- Other ambulatory athletes (athletes who compete standing up)

 Ambulatory athletes may include athletes with amputees/limb deficiencies, loss or limited use of upper or lower limbs, athletes with athetosis, ataxia, and/or hypertonia, cerebral palsy, acquired brain injuries, neuromuscular disorders, and other conditions that present similarly.
 For this category only, coaches will be asked to provide a classification range e.g. coach will specify that the athlete is in the "amputee/limb deficiency class T/F 42-47", but selecting the specific class (T/F 42, 43, 44, 45, 46, or 47) is not required.
+Athletes in the T/F 42-47 range will then only compete against other athletes in that same range.